mcary/cookie-cutter/README.md

 * `cc-build` - Build custom images from a Dockerfile-like specification
 * `cc-build-ubuntu-image` - Build standard Ubuntu images from debootstrap
-* `cc-run` - Run a command in an existing container
 * `cc-setup` - Setup the directory structure that will be assumed by Cookie-Cutter (run this once to install Cookie-Cutter)
-* `cc-start` - Create a container from an image and then run a command in it
+* `cc-run` - Create a container from an image and then run a command in it
+* `cc-exec` - Run a command in an existing container

 Currently all these commands require root privileges.
 Run them with "--help" for more details.